 A while ago, I had read something that touched me deeply.
 In any time of uncertain adversity, there is only one guarantee.
 However your mind is imagining the future to play out, it will never be as such.
 It will be slightly different, or vastly different but never as you imagine it.
 Despite all my worrying and misgivings, he has blossomed into a thoughtful, funny and caring child.
 He has twinkling, expressive eyes.
 His joy is reflected in them, his sadness, his love.
 Now that he is an older brother, he is navigating that role very thoughtfully and gently with his little sister.

-Raising a special needs child, requires vast amounts of patience and thinking outside the box.
+Raising a disabled child, requires vast amounts of patience and thinking outside the box.
 It is rich in emotion and fulfillment.
 There have been times that I have been overwhelmed by despair or awash with gratitude, mostly the latter.
 We all have a singular life experience, at least that we are aware of.
 Whether ‘good’ or ‘bad’, it is ours.
 I have learned how to embrace that and not expect life to follow a prescribed route.

 There is a belief I have held for a long time that all of humanity is the same.
 I am no different from the homeless person or the criminal.
 If you look into someone’s eyes, you can see their soul, their humanity that has been shaped by their experiences, their opportunities.
 Now this view was turned on its head.
 How was I going to apply this to my son when I couldn’t make eye contact with him?
 Did he not have a soul then?
 Was his humanity forever hidden from the world??
 I now believe that the soul, humanity do not have to show themselves.
 They exist regardless of our attention.
 My need to connect via the eyes was my own weakness.
 Nael and me, our souls are connected.
 We have always known each other and will always know each other.
 As he likes to hear in the middle of the night, when we lay awake as his circadian rhythm is off due to blindness, I love you more than the earth, the moon, the skies.
 The mountains, the deserts, the forests.
 The rivers, the lakes, the oceans.
 The seaweed, the ocean floor, the sushi.
 You ARE my baby.